NaiveShark/NaiveSharkComDoc/docs/property.rst

 -------------------

 Enumerable property is a parameter with list of predefined values.
 For example, 'IP' (Ingress Protection Rating) can be 'IP22', 'IP67' etc.

+Here is an example `Quantity: Length <http://www.naiveshark.com/property/quantity/2/>`_ on site.

 Users can extend list of enumerable properties and values.